prrao87/prrao87.github.io/content/posts/vector-db-3/index.md

 The standout features of Vamana are:

-* It was designed from the ground up to work in-memory (which most indexes are designed to do) as well as *on disk*, whose implementation as presented by Microsoft, is termed [DiskANN](https://github.com/microsoft/DiskANN).
+* It was designed from the ground up to work both in-memory (which most indexes are designed to do) as well as *on-disk*, whose implementation as presented by Microsoft, is termed [DiskANN](https://github.com/microsoft/DiskANN).
-  * Disk-based indexes have proven to be a huge challenge for indexing algorithms in the past, so this is a key feature of Vamana that differentiates it from other algorithms
+  * On-disk indexes seem to be proving a huge implementation challenge for vector database vendors, so this is a key feature of Vamana that differentiates it from other algorithms
 * It allows the indexing of datasets that are too large to fit in memory by constructing smaller indexes for overlapping partitions, that can be easily merged into one single index whose query performance is on par with single indexes constructed for the entire dataset
-* It can also be combined with off-the-shelf vector compression schemes like PQ, to build a Vamana-PQ index that powers a DiskANN system -- the graph index with the full-precision vectors of the dataset are stored on disk, whereas the compressed vectors are cached in memory, achieving the best of both worlds
+* It can also be combined with off-the-shelf vector compression methods like PQ, to build a Vamana-PQ index that powers a DiskANN system -- the graph index with the full-precision vectors of the dataset are stored on disk, whereas the compressed vectors are cached in memory, achieving the best of both worlds

 Vamana iteratively constructs a directed graph, first starting off with a random graph, where each node represents a data point in vector space.
 At the beginning, the graph is well-connected, meaning nearly all nodes are connected to one another.
 The graph is then optimized using an objective function that aims to maximize the connectivity between nodes that are closest to one another.
 This is done by pruning most of the random short-range edges, while also adding certain long-range edges that connect nodes that are quite distant from one another (to speed up traversals in the graph).